 Do you know how Santa got his job?
 Stephen Krensky does and he shares the details in his story, How Santa Got His Job.
 After reading the story, I talk to my students about the qualities that make Santa the right person for the job.
 Now you can do the same and create an anchor chart to use with your students.

-After reading the story and discussing all of the qualities that make Santa the right person for the job, give each student an ornament paper.
-Once responses have been recorded, students can cut out the ornament shape and attach it to the tree.
+After reading How Santa Got His Job and discussing all of the qualities that make Santa the right person for the job, give each student an ornament paper.
+After students finish writing their responses, students will cut out the ornament shapes and attach them to the tree.

 Students always love to see their ideas on display!

 This free download includes this printable graphic organizer.
 This can be used in place of the anchor chart or for students to complete as an extension activity.

 If you’re looking to spend more time with this story, you might enjoy this book companion.
 It has comprehension and vocabulary activities along with a sequencing activity and two directed drawings.